GunioRobot/gitzone/README.txt

   # chown $user:$group $user

-- edit named.conf and set directory in options to $zone_dir, this is needed to make relative file names working in $INCLUDE: options {
+- edit named.conf and set directory in options to $zone_dir, this is needed to make relative file names work in $INCLUDE: options {
     directory "/var/named";
     // ...